VimDrones/Vimdrones-Docs/docs/gcs.md

 Survey In: (Not Start Yet) -> (Process) -> (Success)
 Acc: Accuracy<2m -> Survey In(Success)

-* Radio Pair: Pair 915/868 Mhz Radio Channel to drone and TRK base
+* Radio Pair: Pair 915/868 Mhz Radio Channel to drone and RTK base
 * Survey In: When the RTK Base is enter, click Survey In button